cjneely10/MetaSanity/README.md

 #### Re-running steps in the pipeline

 Although the data pipeline is made to run from start to finish, skipping completed steps as they are found, each major step ("pipe") can be rerun if needed.
-Delete the pipe's output directory and call the given pipeline as listed in the `pipedm` section.
+Delete the pipe's output directory and rerun the `MetaSanity.py` script.
 If a **BioMetaDB** project is provided in the config file or passed as a command-line argument, its contents will also be updated with the new results of this pipeline.

 #### Memory usage and time to completion estimates